 At first he wore a total white costume that has then become multicoloured due its numerous patches.

 Arlecchino is an extravagant person playing tricks on those he works for, but he often does not succeed.
 He is usually lazy at work and enjoys chatting a lot.
 He is an accomplished acrobat and he is, probably, the best loved traditional mask in the country.

 Colombina, little dove, is a female mask, representing the character of a servant.
 The name Colombina was given to her when the actress Isabella Franchini, who played the role, brought a basket containing two doves with her on stage.

 Colombina is often vain and coquettish.
 At times, she also tells lies, but never maliciously.
 She is often associated to Arlecchino, who is considered her eternal fiancé.
 The Italian Carnival tradition always matches Arlecchino and Colombina.
-This funny and extroverted couple are always popular at Carnival and you will always find at least two people dressed up las them, if you have the luck to spend Carnival in Italy!
+This funny and extroverted couple are popular at Carnival and you will always find at least two people dressed up as them, if you have the luck to spend Carnival in Italy!

 Also look at this article on Pulcinella, one of the most famous Italian traditional masks.